 Sonographic Signs of Early Pregnancy

-Some signs of early pregnancy can also be observed with a diagnostic ultrasound or sonography.
+Some signs of early pregnancy can also be observed with diagnostic ultrasound or sonography.
 The early stage of an embryo, also known as the blastocyst, is implanted approximately one week following fertilization and is fully implanted within the uterine lining at about 9.5 days.
 The subsequent enlargement of the early gestational sac is visible on ultrasound imaging.

 The uterine cavity stays relatively straight (undistorted), which can be shown by ultrasonography.
-This results in the observation of the gestational sac adjacent to such straight uterine cavity in a thick uterine lining - a sonographic sign also known as the intradecidual sign.
+This results in the observation of the gestational sac adjacent to such a straight uterine cavity in a thick uterine lining - a sonographic sign also known as the intradecidual sign.

-Between those two bubbles the embryonic disc can be found, and the whole structure is known as the double-bleb sign.
+Between those two bubbles, the embryonic disc can be found, and the whole structure is known as the double-bleb sign.
 Together with the intradecidual sign, the double-bleb sign represents the most notable sonographic sign of early pregnancy.